-If you want to succeed as a blogger or online business owner and boost your productivity – organization will be key in this.
+If you want to succeed as a blogger or online business owner and boost your productivity – organization, time-management, and work-life balance will be the foundation to this.

 There’s no way around it.

 The good news is you don’t have to be the most organized or detail-oriented person in the world, either.